OutSystems/docs-support/src/licensing/app-object-count.md

 * API methods included in a library each count as 1 AO.
 * APIs that are within a C#-based extension don't contribute to the AO count.

-## Details on AO counting for Entities/Database tables

-* Entities you create within OutSystems (both normal [entities](https://success.outsystems.com/Documentation/11/Developing_an_Application/Use_Data/Data_Modeling/Entities) and [static entities](https://success.outsystems.com/Documentation/11/Developing_an_Application/Use_Data/Data_Modeling/Static_Entities) each count as 1 AO.
-* Entities you import from external databases (for example, a table or a view) for use in your app each count as 1 AO.
-* Entities using local storage, such as for use with mobile apps, each count as 1 AO.
-* Static entities included in a library each count as 1 AO.
-* Tables created by the OutSystems platform, such as the Users table where end user information is stored, don't contribute to the AO count.

 ## Details on AO counting for Events

 * Each [custom-defined Event](https://www.outsystems.com/tk/redirect?g=54254c98-5a1e-42c3-a280-fa2aae5c5abe) you create within OutSystems Developer Cloud counts as 1 AO.